nickoppen/pihole-blocklists/README.md

 # pihole-blocklists

 A basic list of social media and messaging sites for use with the pi-hole ad-blocking software.
+Download and use locally or add to your ad-lists using the permalink in the top of the file.

 Domains can change quickly so the lists will soon be out of date.
 Test after loading!